DevErika/DevErika/README.md

 <!-- https://media1.giphy.com/media/ptqAPgghLtHOa0SLJS/giphy.gif
 ---
 https://media.giphy.com/media/JIX9t2j0ZTN9S/giphy.gif-->
-🎓 **Trilingual professional** with experience in various administrative and management roles.
+🎓 Professional with experience in various administrative and management roles.
 💻 I'm passionate about technology and all the amazing things we can build with it.

 🛠️ I work with: